Our relationships at work are complex. Things often end up in confusion, misunderstandings, fights, and gossip—not to mention the added stress.

 As you are aware by now, the antidote to being passive-aggressive is to be assertive, expressive, and empathetic, instead.

 Here is an example of a passive-aggressive way of dealing with a team member who is constantly late for meetings:

 Over to You

-One last time, here are the 3 good communication styles in the workplace: be assertive, be expressive, and be empathetic.
+One last time, here are the three good communication styles in the workplace: be assertive, be expressive, and be empathetic.

 As you would have noticed, I’ve referred to Crucial Conversations several times—it’s one of my favourite books.
-It has many ideas that I haven’t covered here, and I suggest you read this most-helpful book.
+It has many ideas that I haven’t covered here, so I recommend that you read the book as well.